Educorreia932/FEUP-LTW/README.md

-# Adoptation Shelter
+# Helper Shelter

-Repository for the project of group 12 for the LTW's classes
+Repository for the project of group 12 for the LTW's classes.

 ## Database